settlement body 12 October 2000

-Case DS108 US Tax treatment for foreign
+Case DS108 US Tax treatment for foreign sales corporations

 The DSB approved the US request to extend until 1